-Designer is a web-based tool for developing self-service (IVR) and assisted service (routing) applications that run on the Genesys Cloud platform.
+Designer is a web-based tool for developing self-service (IVR) and assisted service (routing) applications that run on the Genesys Engage cloud platform.
 It is an omnichannel solution, enabling you to craft applications that handle voice, chat, and email interactions.

 This video shows a quick overview of Designer and demonstrates a few of its latest features: